When it’s time to install a new water heater in your home, you’ll be faced with some choices. Hot water tanks and tankless water heaters have the...

-Hot Water Tanks
+Understanding Hot Water Tanks

-How It Works
+How Hot Water Tanks Works

-Action Furnace sells hot water tanks for only $1490, including installation and labour!
+Action Furnace sells hot water tanks for only $1,746.00, including installation and labour!
 On top of this, we also offer a 5-year parts and labour warranty at no extra cost.

 When water is heated and stored, you’ll rarely see a problem with your water tank unless it needs maintenance.

-Tankless Water Heaters
+Understanding Tankless Water Heaters

-How It Works
+How Tankless Water Heaters Works

-Cost is probably one of the biggest detractors when it comes to deciding which tank is right for you.
-If your home isn’t already fitted with a tankless water heater, you may need to retrofit your plumbing to accommodate the new tank, which can be expensive.
+Tankless water heaters can be between 2-3 times the price of installing a hot water tank.
+If your home isn’t already fitted with a tankless water heater, you may need to retrofit your plumbing to accommodate the new appliance.
+This can be expensive.

 However, this is only the upfront cost.
 Tankless water heaters run more efficiently than their tank counterparts.
 And if the appliance breaks down, it’s less labour-intensive to repair a tankless water heater.